remimorvan/knowledge-clustering/README.md

 largely be automated: you don't need a PhD to understand that "word" and "words" are similar words.
 This is precisely what **Knowledge-Clustering** does: after running

-    knowledge cluster small.tex small.diagnose
+    knowledge cluster -n small.tex -d small.diagnose

 your file `small.diagnose` is left unchanged but `small.tex` is updated with comments.

-The `cluster` command is optional: you can also write `knowledge small.tex small.diagnose`.
+The `cluster` command is optional: you can also write `knowledge -n small.tex -d small.diagnose`.

 ![After running Knowledge-Clustering, the five undefined knowledges are included in the `small.tex` file as comments.](img/small-after.png "Files `small.tex` and `small.diagnose` after running Knowledge-Clustering`")